PelionIoT/ref-wem-firmware/README.md

 make campaign
 ```

-This launches the FOTA campaign and begins updating your devices.
+This launches the FOTA campaign and begins updating all the devices in your
+account.

 ### Serial command help